Optimal scheduling of the next preventive maintenance activity for a wind farm: Optimal rescheduling algorithm

-The NextPM is the key module of the following algorithm for PM scheduling until the time $T$ when the $n$-system will be dismantled.
-The algoritm relies on a rescheduling procedure, where each NextPM step covering $r-s$ units of the planning time is accompanied by a NextOM module.
-The latter is a modification of NextPM, see Section \ref{OM}, which addresses the possibility of a component failure before the planned PM, followed by opportunistic maintenance (OM) activities.
+The NextPM model is the key module of the following Algorithm 1 aiming at the long-term PM scheduling until the end-time $T$, at which the whole system is expected to be dismantled, see Figure \ref{flo} for a flowchart illustrating the major steps of Algorithm 1.

-Comments: \begin{quote} $\mathcal{P}$ is the set of components that should undergo PM at time $\tau$,\\ $\mathcal{O}$ is the set of components that should undergo OM at time $u+1$. \end{quote}
+Algorithm 1 relies on a rescheduling procedure, where each NextPM step covering $r-s$ units of the planning time is accompanied by a NextOM module.
+The latter is a modification of the NextPM step, see Section \ref{OM}, which addresses the possibility of a component failure before the planned PM, followed by an OM activity.